Use functions to build expressions that perform a variety of calculations and operations.

-- Type directly in the expression editor.
+- Enter the function directly in the expression editor.

 - Connections from Questions: Values from an Interface tool connected to the Question anchor of a tool with an expression editor, when the tool is used in an app or macro.
 Use the Question anchor when you want question values to be used as variables in the expression.
-See Interface tools.
+See Interface Tools.

 - Constants: Global variables for a workflow that make it possible to change a value in a single location and have that change apply to the rest of the workflow.
 See Constants.